Kavithma-Dharmathilake/MAD_tutes/README.md

 # MAD_tutes
-This is a simple ToDo App to insert , delete and display todo Lists
+This is tutorial series on Kotlin